lfvicent3/lfvicent3/readme.md

 I'm a Technican in Informatics from [IFES - Federal Institute of Education, Science and Technology of Espiríto Santo](https://ifes.edu.br) and Graduating in Computer Science at [UFV - Federal University of Viçosa](https://ufv.br).

-My first contact with development was when I was 11 years old, now at 19 I have my focus mainly on IoT and Mobile development.
+My first contact with development was when I was 11 years old, now at 20 I have my focus mainly on Python development.
 I'm a real fan of flutter.

 ## My current jobs